 Deny eligibility to attend school to a qualified student on the basis that the qualified student requires medical cannabis as a reasonable accommodation necessary for the student to attend school or a school-sponsored activity; or

-Discipline a school employee who refuses to administer medical cannabis.
+There shall be no reprisal or repercussion for any school employee who declines the assignment of Designated School Personnel.

+Disposal, Spillage, or Waste

+The eligible student’s primary caregiver must pick up from the Designated School Personnel any unused medical cannabis at the end of each school year or upon disenrollment, withdrawal, transfer, or graduation of the student.

+In cases of spillage or waste a documented witness is required to witness the clean up or destruction.
+The primary caregiver must be notified the same day the spillage or waste occurs.

+Training.

+The School shall provide at least annual training on the School’s Medical Cannabis Policy and procedures in alignment will all applicable law.

 Approved by the Roots and Wings Community School Governing Council on________________.